 How far out should I buy a rail pass?

-Don't buy your pass until you're sure of your plans, since you'll lose at least 15 percent of the pass price if you need to return it.
+Don't buy your pass until you're sure of your plans, since you'll lose at least 15 percent of the pass price if you need to return it (and note that most sale passes sold as short-term special offers aren't refundable at all).
 See below for information on rail pass refunds.

-Lost or stolen rail passes are not refundable or replaceable.
+Lost or stolen paper rail passes are not refundable or replaceable.
 However, if you have purchased other travel insurance, you may be able to claim a loss under that policy.

 Which iteration of my name should I use on my rail pass?